 Handloom weaving seems to have lost touch with the community in the passage of time, but where sustainable development goals continue to be advocated for by Cebu Technological University, the craft would always have a major significance in Argao’s way of life as it has reestablished the passion for local tradition seeping into the core of industry 4.0.

-Last year’s recognition of Hablon de Cebu (trademark) as one of the top 40 micro enterprises in the Philippines by the BPI Sinag Foundation was monumental, stabilizing the fact that the seemingly forgotten art in the southern part of the Cebu has just found its redemptive value.
+Last year’s recognition of Hablon de Cebu (trademark) as one of the top 40 micro enterprises in the Philippines by the BPI Sinag Foundation was monumental, stabilizing the fact that the apparently forgotten art in the southern part of Cebu has just found its redemptive value.

 The municipality has everyone talking about organic materials that have now found their way on glossy pages of magazines displaying Cebuano couture.
 This has proven its relevance even in today’s hyperreal climate.

 Its being chosen as UNESCO Japan’s pilot project in the Philippines for Education for Sustainable Development (ESD) was a resonance of its deep gratitude to this environment-friendly culture finding its way to the top amidst sweeping technological invasion.

 The demand for organic fabric has made people increasingly aware of the impact it has had on the environment while ensuring effectual community engagements.

 CTU Director for Extension Jorelyn Conception reiterated, in a statement, that it highly accentuates environmental preservation as it does not generate much waste.
 In fact waste materials can still be turned into fashionable items as was the case in last year’s event sponsored by Aboitiz Foundation.

 CTU Argao’s resolute take on ESD’s proclivity to even shape the future of handloom weaving is clearly put into words by Dr. Concepcion, a longtime ‘hablon’ advocate herself.